lawrencecandilas/loveland-factory/README.md

 - Resist the temptation to shoot barrels on sight, some may help you later.

-- The switch guarded by the Mancubus is essential to progressing, though you won't know why until later.
+- The switch guarded by the Mancubus is essential to progressing.

 - The switch behind the red-key door opens a door, but you won't see it until you circle back around.